Drafts ~ for Updates page ~Keeping Folk In Touch

 Mainly Wales, West Country & West Midlands; but all areas, UK and International, are most welcome!

 • Updates (1) Folklife Traditions Journal magazine ~ researched articles.
-Updates news from organisations & researchers.
-(Journal updates tend to go straight to Updates, without drafts below)
+Updates news from organisations & researchers. (most Journal updates go straight to Updates, without drafts below)

 • Updates (2) Folklife's online Directory ~ Venues, Performers, Services ~ free entries, open to all, no deadlines, send any time.

-• Updates (3) Folklife West magazineFolk News from our Members, & world readers on our "Updates" email list. (news updates tend to go straight to Updates, without drafts below)
+• Updates (3) Folklife West magazineFolk News from our Members, & world readers on our "Updates" email list. (most news updates go straight to Updates, without drafts below)

 (1) Folklife Traditions Journal: Updates